Gotabaya Rajapaksa resigns as Sri Lanka president

 Sri Lanka’s President Gotabaya Rajapaksa on Thursday resigned from his post amid widespread protests over his government’s handling of the island nation’s worst economic crisis since independence in 1948, reported ANI, citing the Speaker’s office.

-Rajapaksa sent his resignation to Mahinda Yapa Abeywardana in an e-mail, according to AFP.
+The Sri Lankan embassy in Singapore sent Rajapaksa’s resignation to Mahinda Yapa Abeywardana in an e-mail, according to Reuters.
+Earlier on Thursday, Rajapaksa flew to Singapore from Maldives, where he had first gone after fleeing from Sri Lanka.

 In a statement, Abeywardana said that Rajapaksa’s exit will be officially announced on Friday after his resignation letter is legally verified and other legal procedures are followed, reported Newswire.